ChefYeshpal/webapp-magic8ball/README.md

 # webapp-magic8ball
 This is a project for the 6th week of siege, the theme for this project is "magic" and hence this is a magic 8 ball.
 What does it do? well, just type in your question, and it will give you a morally ambigious answer.
 Upon noticing what "official" answers the 8 ball gives, I noticed they are phrased in such a way, and they can literally answer **any** question...
 Seriously, it's just an advanced form of "yes", "no", and "I dont understand".
+-

+Having ideas to change:
+Maybe, make it so that **you** are the magic 8 ball?
+I'll have to do something to find the questions, and that you have to answer them?
+And like, a reverse 8 ball, so it's the inside pov of the ball!
+You also get follow up questions, or something like that?
+I'll have to look at how to do that...
+Like, how th do I set up some way to add follow up questions without it being ai?

 # Things to add